Tests – what are they good for?

 like yours at The Chiropractic TRUhealthDR, to compare all such

-findings to patient symptoms.
+findings with patient symptoms.
 (1,3) Your Colorado Springs

 chiropractor does this!